lilianweng/lil-log/_posts/2020-01-29-curriculum-for-reinforcement-learning.md

 They noticed that combined strategy always outperformed the naive curriculum and would generally (but not always) outperform the mix strategy --- indicating that it is quite important to mix in easy tasks during training to *avoid forgetting*.

+<a name="pcg" />Procedural content generation ([PCG](http://pcg.wikidot.com/)) is a popular approach for creating video games of various levels of difficulty.
+PCG involves algorithmic randomness and a heavy dose of human expertise in designing game elements and dependencies among them.
+Procedurally generated levels have been introduced into several benchmark environments for evaluating whether an RL agent can generalize to a new level that it is not trained on ([meta-RL]({{ site.baseurl }}{% post_url 2019-06-23-meta-reinforcement-learning %})!), such as [GVGAI](http://www.gvgai.net/), OpenAI [CoinRun](https://openai.com/blog/quantifying-generalization-in-reinforcement-learning/) and [Procgen benchmark](https://openai.com/blog/procgen-benchmark/).
+Using GVGAI, [Justesen, et al. (2018)](https://arxiv.org/abs/1806.10729) demonstrated that an RL policy can easily overfit to a specific game but training over a simple curriculum that grows the task difficulty together with the model performance helps its generalization to new human-designed levels.
+Similar results are also found in CoinRun ([Cobbe, et al. 2018](https://arxiv.org/abs/1812.02341)).
+POET ([Wang et al, 2019](https://arxiv.org/abs/1901.01753)) is another example for leveraging evolutionary algorithm and procedural generated game levels to improve RL generalization, which I've described in details in my [meta-RL post]({{ site.baseurl }}{% post_url 2019-06-23-meta-reinforcement-learning %}#evolutionary-algorithm-on-environment-generation).

-To follow the curriculum learning approach as described above, generally, we need to figure out two problems in the training procedure:
+To follow the curriculum learning approaches described above, generally we need to figure out two problems in the training procedure:
 1. Design a metric to quantify how hard a task is so that we can sort tasks accordingly.
 2. Provide a sequence of tasks with an increasing level of difficulty to the model during training.